weiran-aitech/shift_schedule/README.md

      - D-slot：14:00-18:00（10 employees required）
      - E-slot：18:00-22:00（9 employees required）
      - F-slot：22:00-02:00（6 employees required)
-   - Every day, 5 shifts are arranged as shown in the table below:
+   - Every day, 5 shifts are arranged as shown in the table below in which each shift contains two 4-hour time slots:

   ![image](https://user-images.githubusercontent.com/84350533/183245697-5dc5c5ad-f774-49d1-93ca-512be6bbd809.png)
    - Every day, no employee works more than one shift.